keefstudio/motivator/readme.md

 * **Prevent duplicates:** This will ensure that no items are chosen more than once.
 If deselected, it is possible that the to-do list will contain duplicate items.

-* **Select from buckets:** Choose one or more buckets from which items may be chosen to generate the to-list.
+* **Select from buckets:** Choose one or more buckets from which items may be chosen to generate the to-do list.

 * **Random:** A random item will be chosen from a random bucket for each to-do item generated.